-The IT resources at Chalmers are the property of the Chalmers University of Technology and their intended usage is to fulfill the mission of Chalmers in the areas of education, research and the administrative responsibilities necessary to carry out this mission, in addition to collaborating with the larger society surrounding the university, the so-called “third mission” of the university.
+The IT resources at Chalmers are the property of Chalmers University of Technology and their intended usage is to fulfill the assignments and activities of Chalmers..
 All other types of usage are prohibited unless not otherwise specified by these directions.

-The IT resources of Chalmers are defined to include computers, computer data networks, IT services and all other equipment used in connection with handling digital forms of information.
+The IT resources of Chalmers include computers, computer data networks, IT services and equipment used in connection with handling digital forms of information.